pymupdf/PyMuPDF/docs/pixmap.rst

-:meth:`Pixmap.shrink`            reduce size keeping proportions :meth:`Pixmap.tint_with`         tint the pixmap with a color :meth:`Pixmap.tobytes`           return a memory area in a variety of formats :attr:`Pixmap.alpha`             transparency indicator :attr:`Pixmap.colorspace`        pixmap's :ref:`Colorspace` :attr:`Pixmap.digest`            MD5 hashcode of the pixmap
+:meth:`Pixmap.shrink`            reduce size keeping proportions :meth:`Pixmap.tint_with`         tint the pixmap with a color :meth:`Pixmap.tobytes`           return a memory area in a variety of formats :meth:`Pixmap.warp`              return a pixmap made from a quad inside :attr:`Pixmap.alpha`             transparency indicator :attr:`Pixmap.colorspace`        pixmap's :ref:`Colorspace` :attr:`Pixmap.digest`            MD5 hashcode of the pixmap